Improve lead generation with analytics

-Active lists reflect recent (i.e., less than 12 months ago) activity such as magazine subscribers, event attendees, responders or buyers.
+Active lists reflect recent (like less than 12 months ago) activity such as magazine subscribers, event attendees, responders or buyers.
 These are often contact-level lists.
 Buy small samples from each list to test response before investing in a bigger campaign.
-Check that there is sufficient quantity of names available for a larger rental later, and be sure to take into account any subtractions such as do-not-mails, geographic limitations, etc.
+Check that there is sufficient quantity of names available for a larger rental later.
+Be sure to take into account any subtractions such as do-not-mails, geographic limitations, etc.

 You can select desirable attributes relevant to your targeting needs, such as contact title and decision-making authority.
 But caution: although selects can produce more targeted prospects, they dramatically lower the available universe of names.
 Selects may also not be indicative of response until you have tested the list several times.